calvincchan/logseq-rag/README.md

 ## Usage

-1. To start the application, first copy `.example.env` to `.example`
+1. To start the application, first copy `.example.env` to `.env`
 2. Run `ollama pull llama3` and then `ollama serve` and make sure the `llama3` model is loaded
+3. Run the vector database: `docker compose up`
-3. then use the following bun script:
+4. then use the following bun script:

 ```bash
 bun start